 |The kings of Upper Egypt work white crown, while the kings of Lower Egypt wore red.|

 |Lower and Upper Egypt were often at war with each other.|

 |According to legend, King Menes was the two kingdoms into one, in about 3100 B.C.
 The ruler of the combined kingdom wore a double crown of red and white, and was known as the "Lord of the Two Lands."|

-Homework Complete The Nile River - Notetaking Study Guide.
-This assignment will be due on the last day of the quarter, next Thursday, October 16.
+Homework Complete The Nile River - Notetaking Study Guide, which will be due this Friday, November 18.